What's on a classic car inspection checklist?

 Buying a classic car: Inspection checklist

-- Check for original, replaced, replica, and modern parts
+- Check for original, replaced, replica, or modern parts

 How do I check a classic car VIN?

 A car's vehicle identification number (VIN) is a 17-digit code uniquely identifying a given car.
+It can help you trace the history of a classic car you're interested in, as well as verify the vehicle's title.
 The National Highway Traffic Safety Administration (NHTSA) standardized the code and its placement on a car in 1981.
 Many older cars also have VINs or other identifying codes, but they may be harder to find.

 If the VIN isn't on the driver's side dashboard and visible just at the base of the windshield or on a sticker inside the door jamb of the driver's door, here are a few other places to look:

 - Inside the wheel arch of the front driver's side tire